-Every year the UFCW International offers scholarships to union members or their immediate family who want to further their education and demonstrate a commitment to their communities and to UFCW values.
+Every year the UFCW SCHOLARSHIP PROGRAM offers scholarships to UFCW members or their immediate family members who want to further their education and demonstrate a commitment to their communities and to UFCW values.
+Since 1958, the fund has distributed more than $2 million in scholarships.*

 Since 1991, the Union Plus Scholarship Program has awarded more than $3.7 million to students of working families who want to begin or continue their post-secondary education.
 Over 2,500 families have benefited from our commitment to higher education.
 The Union Plus Scholarship Program is offered through the Union Plus Education Foundation, funded in part by donations from the provider of the Union Plus Credit Card.
 (You do not need to be a Union Plus Credit Card holder to apply for this scholarship.)